 The syntax for the Microsoft Excel EXP function is:

 EXP( number )

 The EXP function can be used in the following versions of Microsoft Excel:

 The EXP function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel EXP function examples and explore how you would use the EXP function as a worksheet function in Microsoft Excel:
+Let's look at some Excel EXP function examples and explore how to use the EXP function as a worksheet function in Microsoft Excel:

 Based on the spreadsheet above, the following Excel EXP examples would return:

 The EXP function can also be used in VBA code in Microsoft Excel.